nuxt/http/docs/migration.md

 - There is no scope for `setHeader`, `setToken`.
 Scope is common which means being applied to all requests.
 - `onRequestError` and `onResponseError` hooks removed.
 Use `onError` instead.
 - `debug` option has been removed.
 You can setup a basic logger using `onRequest` hook.
-- The is no longer progressbar integration due to the lack of support from `fetch` spec.
+- The is no longer progress bar integration due to the lack of support from `fetch` spec.
 This option may be back after KY support of [`onProgress`](https://github.com/sindresorhus/ky/pull/34)

 This module is using [ky](https://github.com/sindresorhus/ky) amd [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
 There are breaking changes for usage and making requests.

 ## Parsing response body

-Despite axios, you have to call specific methods to parse reponse body.
+Despite axios that does this automatically, you have to call specific methods to parse reponse body.

 ```diff
 -- const resJson = await this.$axios.get('/url')
 ++ const resJson = await this.$http.get('/url').json()
 ```

-There is also a shortcut for JSOn by using `$` prefix on request method name.
+There is also a shortcut for JSON by using `$` prefix on request method name.

 ```js
 const resJson = await this.$http.$get('/url')